JanAdell/OrangeJuice-Engine/README.md

 * Some specific FBX models might not load into the engine due to their version.
 Loading them into 3DS Max and reimporting to a newer version allows for them to be seen in the engine.

 * Primitives don't load textures properly.
 We can see them change when a texture is dropped when one is selected but we have trouble prositioning the texture into the primitive.

+* Inpector/Hirearchy tab may show the parent game object selected, yet it's not.
+The selected game object is that which is selected from the drop down menu:
+> For example, if we have a "GameObject 1" which holds a "GameObject 1.1" within its drop down menu, when "GameObject 1.1" is highlighted in orange and we see its Inspector window, "GameObject 1.1" is selected.
+If we move to "GameObject 2.1", within "GameObject 2" and select it, we may still see "GameObject 1" highlighted, but it's just a visual error and we really have "GameObject 2.1" selected.

 ### Future Implementation